How to Avoid Equal Pay Act and FLSA Violations in West Virginia

 One of the bonuses is attorney-client privilege, Bungard notes.
-“As you review things of concern or to improve, like pay periods, overtime pay, vacation pay, travel, fringe benefits and bonuses policies, you start making lists.
-It’s better if you have an attorney make those instead of people within the organization because internal documents could become discoverable during litigation,” she says.
+“As you review things of concern or to improve, like pay periods, overtime pay, vacation pay, travel, fringe benefits, and bonuses policies, you start making lists.
+It’s better if you have an attorney make those instead of people within the organization since internal documents could become discoverable during litigation,” she says.
 “Under FLSA, the statute of limitations is generally two years.
 But if there is proof of a willful violation, it can be three years.
-So if you have corporate documents that suggest this was a problem three years ago, and you didn’t fix it, you could be subject to that statute of limitations.”
+So, if you have corporate documents that suggest this was a problem three years ago, and you didn’t fix it, you could be subject to that statute of limitations.”

 In terms of the best time to have an attorney review your policies, Bungard says accurate recordkeeping, and an audit every few years is advisable.
 “Otherwise, anytime you see there are problems or complaints.”

 That said, it’s best to stay alert, and one of the best times is during performance reviews.
 “If you’re doing them correctly, you’ll be pulling out each employee’s job description to complete the evaluation.
 If I know that the job you have been performing is much more than what’s in the description, then it’s time to make an update.
 One of the great things about that particular timing is it sometimes leads to raises and a better payday, so you’re pairing changes in job duties and changes to the regular rate of pay together,” Bungard says.